December 4, 2017 by writehandman.com.au

 The game finished.

-Matui (in full Maori accent) – “It’s your first year Andrews eh, so you may not know that I’ve played for this club for twelve straight f#cken seasons bro.”
+Matui (in full Maori accent) – “It’s your first year Andrews eh?
+I’ve played for this club for twelve straight f#cken seasons bro.”

-McAndrews (feeling terribly woozy) – “I certainly do Matui.
+McAndrews (feeling terribly woozy) – “I know Matui.
 You’re a club legend.
 It’s actually McAndrews… but that’s ok.”

 Matui – “This was my first ever Grand Final bro.
 Didn’t think I’d ever play in one.
 To win one, was just too much to ever f#cken dream of eh.”